“What have you come as?” Ruben said.

 “I’ve tried texting him.
 Nothing back yet.”

-The night reached morning.
-Ruben was sat outside on the doorstep with a drink while Sina smoked a spliff beside him.
-There were people coming out of the house and onto the front lawn making their way home or stopping to speak to others.
-Ruben was looking around at the people in front of him when he saw Takia appear from the back of his house with some friends.
+The night reached day.
+Ruben was sat outside on the doorstep holding a drink while Sina smoked a spliff beside him.
+There were people coming out of the house and onto the front lawn.
+They were either making their way home or stopping to speak to others before doing so.
+Ruben was observing those lingering outside when he noticed Takia appear from the back of his house with some friends.

-Ruben watched Takia look down at the grass as she walked over to him.
+Ruben watched her staring down at the grass as she plodded over to him.
 He turned away as she came nearer.